hphelion/documentation/vpn-quickstart.md

 To use this solution effectively, you should be familiar with

-- Local network configuration in HP Cloud
+- Local network configuration in HP Helion Cloud
-- HP Cloud Compute and Networking services
+- HP Helion Cloud Compute and Networking services
 - OpenStack Nova and Neutron CLI and API
 - Virtual Private Networks (VPN)
 - strongSwan or other IPsec-based software solutions